TomokoMiyakoshi/egyptian-ratscrew-game/README.md

 # Egyptian Ratscrew Game

 This is a 2-player variation of the Egyptian Ratscrew card game developed using React.
+Please turn on the sound for the best playing experience.

 ## Running the app locally